utkarshg1/mlproject_regression/README.md

-# Gemstone-Price-Prediction
+# MLProject Regression - Utkarsh Gaikwad

-Gemstone price prediction Regression
+In this project i have used gemstone data to predict gemstone price